nezaboodka/reactronic/README.md

 In turn, the `render` function is subscribed to the `url` and `content` properties of a corresponding `MyModel` object.
-Once `url` or `content` values are changed, the `render` cache becomes outdated and causes the `trigger` cache to become outdated as well (cascaded).
+Once `url` or `content` values are changed, the `render` cache becomes invalid and causes the `trigger` cache to become invalid as well (cascaded).
 The `trigger` cache is marked for immediate renewal, thus its function is immediately called by Reactronic to renew the cache.
 While executed, the `trigger` function enqueues re-rendering request to React, which calls